opf/openproject/docs/system-admin-guide/manage-work-packages/custom-actions/README.md

 keywords: custom actions
 ---

-# Automated workflows with custom actions (Premium feature)
+# Automated workflows with custom actions (Enterprise add-on)

 Automated workflows with custom actions support you to easily update several work package attributes at once with a single click on one button.

 You can use custom actions to standardize your workflows, avoid errors and reduce manual work for updates.

-The workflows with custom actions are a premium feature and only available for [Enterprise edition](https://www.openproject.org/enterprise-edition/) and [Cloud edition](https://www.openproject.org/hosting/) customers.
+The workflows with custom actions are a Enterprise add-on and only available for [Enterprise edition](https://www.openproject.org/enterprise-edition/) and [Cloud edition](https://www.openproject.org/hosting/) customers.

 Watch the following video to see how you can configure your custom actions: